-Before lenders decide to give you a loan, they have to know if you're willing and able to pay back that mortgage.
-To figure out your ability to repay, lenders assess your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before lenders make the decision to lend you money, they want to know that you are willing and able to pay back that mortgage.
+To assess your ability to repay, they look at your debt-to-income ratio.
+In order to assess your willingness to repay the loan, they consult your credit score.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated from the good and the bad in your credit history.
-Late payments count against you, but a consistent record of paying on time will improve it.
+Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scores.
+Your score is calculated from the good and the bad in your credit report.
+Late payments count against you, but a record of paying on time will raise it.

-For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of at least six months.
-This payment history ensures that there is enough information in your report to build an accurate score.
-Should you not meet the minimum criteria for getting a credit score, you might need to work on a credit history before you apply for a mortgage.
+To get a credit score, borrowers must have an active credit account with six months of payment history.
+This payment history ensures that there is sufficient information in your credit to build an accurate score.
+Should you not meet the criteria for getting a score, you may need to work on your credit history before you apply for a mortgage loan.

-Tenby J. Dahman can answer your questions about credit reporting.
+At Tenby J. Dahman, we answer questions about Credit reports every day.
 Call us at 3038627760.